dagraham/plm-dgraham/README.md

 ### For use in an isolated environment {#For-use-in-an-isolated-environment}

-Installing etm in an isolated or virtual environment (sandbox) is only slightly more complicated.
+Installing plm in an isolated or virtual environment (sandbox) is only slightly more complicated.
 Begin by using *pip* to install *pipx*:

     $ python3 -m pip install -U pipx